Identity / Signage for the building near London's Canary Wharf.

 Edition of 800 | A carbon-neutral product

-Charlie worked closely alongside photographer Kaupo Kikkas to achieve an image-led website which would present the right impression of the internationally award-winning Heath Quartet: adept at performing top-quality chamber music whilst also being an approachable and likeable team.
+Charlie worked with photographer Kaupo Kikkas and developer Nikola Janićijević to achieve an image-led website which would present the right impression of the internationally award-winning Heath Quartet: adept at performing top-quality chamber music whilst also being an approachable and likeable team.

-The site was build in Wordpress and thus fully updatable by the quartet with alternative images to suit portrait smartphone format.
+The site was built in Wordpress and thus fully updatable by the quartet with alternative images to suit portrait smartphone format.

 An ongoing project working on the marketing material for the independent feature film My Accomplice.